-This website, in addition to being a blog, is a collection of most of my writing.
+This website is a collection of my writing.
 It houses fiction and non-fiction, pieces written for other outlets, and more personal pieces.
-For a more concise sample of my work, I've curated below what I think to be my finest writing, sorted by genre.

 - Dust - "The flower looked so frail in my hands, so red in the light.
 One of the petals was almost translucent.
 I placed a hand to my mouth and felt the stubble on my lip."